 Julie Smith comes from a family where autoimmune diseases such as lupus are very prevalent.
 Her grandmother almost passed away from it in her 30s.
 She has several aunts, cousins, and other extended family who battle lupus and other autoimmune disorders.
 Her daughter began having symptoms in middle school, but it took years of fighting before she finally received her diagnoses of lupus, psoriatic arthritis, and juvenile arthritis when she was 16.
 Julie received her own diagnoses of lupus, RA, and Sjogrens in 2014.
 Julie hopes to use her training as a registered nurse as well as her personal experiences to help educate, comfort, empower, and love on other lupus warriors and their families.
 In her free time, Julie enjoys going to music concerts at University of Indianapolis where her daughter performs, attending sporting events that her son participates in, and dating her husband.
 She is blessed to have a strong support system of friends and an understanding husband.
 She believes that an accepting and understanding community can go a long way when you are coping with this cruel disease, and she hopes to help facilitate that in the Kokomo area.

-Kayla Lockwood’s lupus journey began when her best friend passed away due to lupus complications in 2011.
-She herself began to present symptoms of lupus a few years later.
+Kayla Lockwood’s lupus journey began when her best friend passed away at age 15 due to lupus complications in 2011.
+She herself began to present autoimmune symptoms a few years later.
 These situations led her to wanting to make a difference and leaving a positive impact on the lives she touches.
 Kayla is also a facilitator for the Bloomington support group.
-She has an associate's degree in education and is currently studying public and nonprofit management at IU.
-She works at a rec center and enjoys working out in her spare time to improve her health in whatever ways she can.
-Kayla joined other lupus activists in Washington DC in June at the 2017 National Policy Summit: Advocacy In Action where she shared her story, educated Members of Congress about lupus, and made the case for why more must be done to advance our cause on Capitol Hill.
+She has an associate's degree in education and a bachelor’s degree in public affairs from IU.
+She enjoys working out in her spare time to improve her health in whatever ways she can.
+Kayla joined other lupus activists in Washington DC in 2017, 2018, and 2019 at the National Policy Summit: Advocacy In Action where she shared her story, educated Members of Congress about lupus, and made the case for why more must be done to advance our cause on Capitol Hill.
 Kayla strongly believes in the saying "Be kind to everyone you meet because you never know what battles they may be fighting."